Black Knight (Dane Whitman): Television

 Dane Whitman / Black Knight makes a non-speaking cameo appearance in The Avengers: Earth's Mightiest Heroes episode "Come the Conqueror".

 Film

-Kit Harington portrays Dane Whitman in Eternals.
-This version is a history professor at London's Natural History Museum who is in a romantic relationship with Sersi.
-In the film's post-credits scene, Dane opens a chest containing the Ebony Blade when an unseen person (identified off-screen as Blade) asks whether he is ready for it.
+Dane Whitman appears in Eternals, portrayed by Kit Harington.
+This version is a history professor at London's Natural History Museum.
+In a post-credits scene, after Arishem captures Sersi, Dane obtains the Ebony Blade to find her as an unseen voice (identified off-screen as Blade) asks whether he is ready for it.